olpeh/wht/README.md

 In the settings you find different methods for exporting data from Working Hours Tracker.

 When selecting to export Hours as CSV the syntax will look like this: <br />
-<strong>'uid','date','startTime','endTime',duration,'project','description',breakDuration</strong><br /><br />
+<strong>'uid','date','startTime','endTime',duration,'project','description',breakDuration</strong><br />

-Where entries marked with '' are strings (LONGVARCHAR or TEXT in the sqlite database) And durations are of type REAL with . as decimal separator.
+Where entries surrounded by ' are strings (LONGVARCHAR or TEXT in the sqlite database) And durations are of type REAL with . as decimal separator.
 An example line would look like this:

 '2015231425401087574','2015-04-20','12:38','18:44',6.1,'20153191429477190454','Code review',0